-By law, Medicare Supplement insurance plans are standardized into twelve plans (Plans A through L).
-That means Plan F from one company must include the same benefits as plan F from another company.
-While the benefits must be the same, each company’s rates, reputation, membership features and quality of service can vary.
-With Blue Cross and Blue Shield of Texas you don’t have to sacrifice comprehensive benefits or freedom-of-choice for affordability.
-Their Medicare Supplement plans provide substantial benefits at rates that can save you money over other plans.
+By law, Medicare Supplement insurance plans are standardized into eleven plans.
+That means Medicare Supplement Insurance Plan* F from one company must include the same core benefits as the same plan from another company.
+While the benefits must be the same, each company’s rates, reputation, membership features, and quality of service can vary.
+With Blue Cross and Blue Shield of Texas, A Division of Health Care Service Corporation you don’t have to sacrifice comprehensive benefits or freedom of choice for affordability.

 All Blue Cross and Blue Shield of Texas Medicare Supplement Insurance plans give you:

-- Freedom to choose any doctors or specialists
+Freedom to choose any doctors or specialists who accept Medicare assignments**

-- Blue Extras Member Discount Program that include discounts on wellness products and services including vision, fitness clubs, weight management, complementary alternative medicine, hearing and more
+Blue Extras Member Discount Program*** that includes discounts on wellness products and services including vision, fitness clubs, weight management, complementary alternative medicine, hearing, and more

 Medicare Supplement Insurance Plan Basic Benefits

-- Of all available standardized plans, Plans F and Plan G offer the most complete protection for uncovered Medicare Part B excess charges.
-These are the most popular plans because they also pay the Medicare Part A hospital deductible and copayments, skilled nursing facility copayment and foreign travel emergency care.
+Of all available standardized plans, Medicare Supplement Insurance Plans F and Medicare Supplement Insurance Plan* G offers the most complete protection for uncovered Medicare Part B excess charges.
+These are the most popular plans offered by this agency because they also pay the Medicare Part A hospital deductible and copayments, skilled nursing facility copayment, and foreign travel emergency care.

-- High Deductible Plan F features a $2,200 annual deductible (2017) before plan benefits begin
+Medicare Supplement Insurance High Deductible Plan* F features a $2,700 annual deductible (2023) before plan benefits begin

-- Plans K and Plan L feature cost sharing for covered services under Medicare Part A and Part B. Once your annual out-of-pocket expenses reach the required limit, the plan pays 100% of covered expenses for the remainder of the calendar year.
+Medicare Supplement Insurance Plan* K and Medicare Supplement Insurance Plan* L feature cost-sharing for covered services under Medicare Part A and Part B. Once your annual out-of-pocket expenses reach the required limit, the plan pays 100% of covered expenses for the remainder of the calendar year.

 Part B medical excess: Charges from your provider that exceed Medicare-approved amounts.
-Only Plan F, High Deductible Plan F, and Plan G cover these charges.
+Only Medicare Supplement Insurance Plan F, Medicare Supplement Insurance High Deductible Plan F, and Medicare Supplement Insurance Plan G cover these charges.
 For all other plans, you are responsible for paying excess charges.
-In no case can a provider charge more than 115% of the Medicare approved amount.
+In no case can a provider charge more than 115% of the Medicare-approved amount.

-Foreign travel emergency: Medically necessary emergency care services beginning during the first 60 days of each trip outside of the United States.
-All plans offering this benefit require you to pay a foreign travel emergency deductible and a percent of costs after the deductible is met.
+Foreign travel emergency: Medically necessary emergency care services begin during the first 60 days of each trip outside of the United States.
+All plans offering this benefit require you to pay a foreign travel emergency deductible and a percentage of costs after the deductible is met.

 Reduced Premium Medicare Select Option

-Plan F, Plan G, Plan K, Plan L, and Plan N Med-Select options offer you the same solid benefits as the “standard” plans, but cost less.
+Medicare Supplement Insurance Plans F, G, K, L, and N Med-Select options offer you the same solid benefits as the “standard” plans but cost less if you are enrolled in a Med-Select Plan.
 You save on premiums simply by agreeing to use any of the Med-Select participating hospitals for non-emergency elective admissions.
-If you do not use one of these hospitals for your non-emergency admissions, you pay the $1,316 Part A deductible.
+If you do not use one of these hospitals for your non-emergency admissions, you pay the $1,600 Part A deductible.
 Med-Select is not an HMO.
 With Med-Select, you are fully covered for emergency care at any hospital, and you can choose your own doctors and specialists.